-If you have lost your job due to the coronavirus pandemic, you may be able to suspend your mortgage payments for up to 180 days without penalty.
-You may also qualify for foreclosure and eviction protection during this time.
-Certain renters are also protected from eviction if they cannot pay their rent because of the pandemic.
-Relief comes in the form of federal, state and private sector programs designed to help those suffering the economic fallout of COVID-19.
+That meant that if you lost your job due to the coronavirus pandemic, you might have been able to suspend your mortgage payments for up to 180 days without penalty.
+You might also have qualified for foreclosure and eviction protection during this time.
+In addition, certain renters were also protected from eviction if they could not pay their rent because of the pandemic.
+Relief came in the form of federal, state and private sector programs designed to help those suffering the economic fallout of COVID-19.

 If you have a mortgage, make sure you integrate its payments into your overall financial plan.
 Talk to a financial advisor today.

 On Dec.
 21 Congress passed a $900 billion second stimulus package for COVID-19 relief that would provide numerous benefits, one of which is a one-month extension of a CDC order that provided eviction protections during the pandemic.
 That protection was set to expire Dec.
 31.

 However, the day after passage of the bill, Trump demanded that Congress send him a new bill, one that increased to $2,000 the $600 in direct aid the bill called for.
 While the Democrat-controlled House of Representatives responded to Trump’s demand with plans to vote Christmas Eve on just such an amended bill it was not immediately clear how the Republican-controlled Senate would respond.